Brief/Focal Counselling for Individuals.

-Dean Richardson offers a form of therapy for individuals called brief/focal short-term psychodynamic counselling.
+Dean Richardson offers a form of counselling for individuals called brief/focal short-term psychodynamic counselling.

 This counselling is a fixed number of sessions and is available for individuals only (click for couples counselling).

-This approach can be beneficial to some clients with certain criteria (explained below).
-It is important, however, to realise that the time-limited/brief approach is not suitable for everyone, and an assessment at the start of counselling will be helpful in determining if offering brief counselling is in the client’s best interests.
+This brief approach to counselling can be beneficial to some clients with certain criteria (explained below).
+It is important to understand that a time-limited/brief approach to counselling is not suitable for everyone and the assessment (at the start of counselling) will be helpful in deciding if brief counselling is in the client’s best interests.

 How Brief/Focal Counselling can help.